Marquinhos Gabriel accepts Goiás proposal and leaves Criciúma | football

 Marquinhos Gabriel is no longer a Criciúma player.
-The 32-year-old midfielder accepted Goiás’ proposal and will play in the Serie A. He will appear in the Goiás team this Monday, the last day of the hiring window, according to the new regulations of the Brazilian Football Confederation (CBF).
+The 32-year-old midfielder accepted Goiás’ proposal and will play in Serie A. He will play for the Goiás team this Monday, the last day of the hiring window, according to the new regulations of the Brazilian Football Confederation (CBF).

 The player was featured with the black, white and yellow shirt since his arrival at the Heriberto Hülse Stadium.
 He became the reference within the four lines and also outside of them, being a darling of the Carvoeira crowd.
 For Tigre, he played 20 matches and scored six goals.